Wahyu213/Fujiwarabot/README.md

 ## NOTE:

   I'm making this note to whoever comes to see this repo.
 (I came through a lot to make this bot) - I would not say such dumb thing like this, the whole credits goes to [TheHamkerCat](https://github.com/TheHamkerCat).
 You might ask me what you did?, well i did some edits with my knowledge to make this bot like my own.
-I don't give a shit about any illegal problems if anyone comes with that GPLv3 license stuff.
+I don't give a shit about any illegal problems if anyone comes with that MIT license stuff.
 After all i came through a lot from many developers, No one ever told me/us anything not even a simple guide.
 So i will make this repo public so anyone can learn or get code from here for my future updates.

 ## Bot stuff